jbcodeforce/order-producer-python/README.md

-# Kafka producer with flask
+# Kafka order producer with Python and Flask

-This is a simple example of using kafka producer in python within a flask application to expose a POST operation for creating order and publish "order created" events.
+This is a simple python Flask web app example to expose REST end points and to produce event to kafka.
+It exposes a POST operation for creating a shipment order and publishes an "order created" event to kafka.
 The events are sent to the kafka topic `orders` created in IBM Event Stream service on IBM Cloud.

-This sample is used to validate an Event Stream deployment, with this code running in an Openshift cluster.
+This sample is used to validate an IBM Cloud Event Stream deployment, with this code running in an Openshift cluster using a source to image deployment model.

 The high level view of the solution may look like the figure below:

 ![](docs/order-producer-python.png)

-The application is a Flask app, exposing two APIs:
+The application exposes two APIs:

 * GET /order to get an order by id
 * POST /order to create an order

+There is no persistence, only a key-value map in memory.

-At the order creation an event is published to the kafka broker..
+When the order creation command is performed, an event is published to the kafka broker on the `orders` topic.
+The KcProducer.py defines a class to produce message.
+It uses different options depending of the type of deployment used for Kafka (Local or On Cloud).

 To deploy the code to an openshift cluster do the following:

-1. Login to the cluster.
+1. Login to the openshift cluster.

     ```
     oc login -u apikey -p <apikey> --server=https://...